patrickschulz/openPCells/CONTRIBUTING.md

 ## Dependencies
 Avoid.
 This project is meant to be installable by users of ancient CAD servers, that might run on a not-supported-anymore version of centOS or something.
-We can not assume that the user of this software has any install priviliges and there might also be no or nor fast support from their IT team.
+We can not assume that the user of this software has any install priviliges and there might also be no or not fast support from their IT team.
-Hence most things here are built from scratch and also the reason for the --all-load-paths-local configuration option.
+Hence everything here is built from scratch.
+Additionally, the reason for the --all-load-paths-local configuration option also comes from the need for simple installation without priviliges.

 ## Goals for Version 1.0
 Here is a list of goals that I want to implement before opc moves on to version 1.0.